pypa/setuptools/README.txt

 - **How does Distribute interacts with zc.buildout?**

-  You can use Distribute in your zc.buildout.
+  You can use Distribute in your zc.buildout.  *The only thing* you need to do is use the bootstrap at `http://python-distribute.org/bootstrap.py`.
+Run that bootstrap and ``bin/buildout`` (and all other buildout-generated scripts) will transparently use distribute instead of setuptools.
+You do not need a specific buildout release.

-  Although you have to run a specific `bootstrap.py` file that is available at `http://python-distribute.org/bootstrap.py`.
-The code is located at `http://bitbucket.org/tarek/buildout-distribute`.
+  A shared eggs directory is no problem (since 0.6.6): the setuptools egg is left in place unmodified.
+So other buildouts that do not yet use the new bootstrap continue to work just fine.
+And there is no need to list ``distribute`` somewhere in your eggs: using the bootstrap is enough.

-  Beware that if you use a shared eggs folder with buildout, you need to switch all buildouts that use it to distribute.
-This is due to the fact that the setuptools eggs located in the shared folder will be replaced by a fake one, alongside distribute.
+  The source code for the bootstrap script is located at `http://bitbucket.org/tarek/buildout-distribute`.

 -----------------------------
 Feedback and getting involved